It started out a decent morning with almost clear skies.

 More French, and a sign with the marketing panache of the USSR.

-While those silly UN hippies are busy banning guns, do they realize what their own security guards are wearing?
+While UN is busy banning guns, do they realize what their own security guards are wearing?

 By the way, it is often said that a prominent apartment building near the UN’s southwest corner has no windows on its west side because the UN property used to be a slimy meatpacking district.
 Turns out that is untrue: